 7. Always Look For Your Next Adventure

 Remember that not everyone will find the same tips helpful when it comes to email marketing.
-If you manage an eCommerce business looking to generate revenue, your email subject line best practices will differ from a B2B business looking to generate leads.
+If you manage an eCommerce business looking to generate revenue, the best email subject line for you will different from what's best for a B2B company looking to generate qualified leads.

 However, all businesses should avoid making common email marketing mistakes.
 At the end of the day, adventure and data are the hallmarks of successful email marketing efforts.
 After all, you never know what opportunities you could discover that turn into future marketing success.